 Vegetarian & Vegan Meze at Blu Kouzina

 Once again, the menu has several vegetarian and vegan appetizers on offer.
 While you’re trying to decide what to order, order some olives to munch on.
 The Olives come in a generous portion of Kalamata, green and stuffed green (interestingly stuffed with orange rind).
 On the side, have some Red Peppers (S$8.80++) – sweet bell peppers stuffed with spiced cream cheese, then baked and cooled.
-While I found them to be excellent and left it at that, my lunch partner (and fellow writer) Aruna could not stop raving about them through the meal.
-For her, this was the favourite dish of the day as she loved that every bite had a nice kick to it.
+While I found them to be excellent and left it at that, my lunch partner could not stop raving about them through the meal.
+For her, this was the favourite dish of the day.

 Being a vegetarian and still spoilt for choice almost felt like a license to indulge, and we did.
 The Artichokes that came next (S$12.80++) are beautifully presented and taste good.
 These are fried and topped with balsamic cream and sea salt.

 If you love cheese, the Saganiki & Figs (S$19.80++) is definitely worth a try.
 The slab of cheese is pan fried to a beautiful golden and topped with a to-die-for fig sauce.
 The presentation is head turning as the cheese comes sizzling to your table.
 Crispy on the outside, chewy on the inside, the savoury taste of the cheese perfectly complements the sweetness of figs. If you force me to find fault with this dish, I’d say that I could do with more of that delicious fig sauce, perhaps a bucket-full next time!